McConnell says Congress in ‘holding pattern’ on gun control

 Schumer and House Speaker Nancy Pelosi warned Trump on Sunday that any proposal on gun control must include the House-passed bill to expand background checks.
 Pelosi and Schumer spoke with Trump by phone and said they made it clear any proposal that does not include the House legislation “will not get the job done” because dangerous loopholes will be left open.

-Schumer said Tuesday he was “not encouraged by what the president said,” but remained committed to pushing for stricter gun control measures.
-Senate Democrats planned to speak for hours on the Senate floor Tuesday to urge passage of background checks and other measures in the wake of mass shootings in Texas and Ohio last month that killed more than three dozen people.
+Schumer said Tuesday he was “not encouraged by what the president said” but remained committed to pushing for stricter gun control measures.
+Senate Democrats planned to speak for hours on the Senate floor to urge passage of background checks and other measures in the wake of mass shootings in Texas and Ohio last month that left dozens of people dead.

 Trump hopes to reveal something on gun control to the American public “very soon,” White House spokesman Hogan Gidley said Tuesday.
 The White House expects the gun proposal later this week or early next week, according to a person familiar with the administration’s thinking.